 Evaluation of student-created portfolios

-Satisfactory completion of an institutional examination, known as Credit by Examination, administered by the college in lieu of completion of an active course listed in the current college catalog
+Satisfactory completion of an institutional examination, known as Credit by Examination, administered by the college in lieu of completion a course listed in the college catalog

+Assessment approved or conducted by proper authorities of the college.

+Credit may be awarded for prior experience or prior learning only for individually identified courses with subject matter similar to that of the individual’s prior learning, and only for a course listed in the catalog of the community college.
+Award of credit may be made to electives for students who do not require additional general education or program credits to meet their goals.

-Determination of Eligibility for Credit for Prior Learning
+Determination of Eligibility to Receive Credit for Prior Learning

 The student is currently registered in the college and in good standing;